mewza/realfft/README.md

 50% better than the one available for free here neon optimizations.
 Contact my email for more info, but I intend to make a simple checkout cart, so you can instantly buy it with an instant checkout.
 The pricing for my highly optimized neon asm routines is
-$200/project but I will offer a company or organization-wide license for $500.
+$200/project and I will offer a company or organization-wide license for $500.
 It is also an ideal package if you are doing multi-channel processing like I am doing in my iOS app, that individually processes 7.1 surround (8 channels) simultaneously with SIMD intrinsic vectors representation.